 There’s always that moment before you go on a trip where you wonder if you have misjudged your plans – this is even more true when you are traveling as a family.
 I remember sitting on the plane before doing our big med trip last year and wondering if it was going to be as successful as we hoped.
 I’ll admit there were some hiccups along the way – I’m looking at you earthquake – but our trip in particular our experience in Rome inspired us in our future travels (you can read about our big trip planning here).
 So here is a low down of places we’ve been and how they have inspired us for future travel with our baby contrary to what people have told us!
 Continue reading Five places that have inspired our future family travel plans

 Travel has always been a big part of mine and Wandermust Daddy’s life and we were determined that travel would stop just because we had a baby (You can read more about why we have and why we will continue travelling with our baby here)!
 Saying that, we knew it would change!
-So before we had Baby E we made a pre pregnancy and pre parenthood travel bucket list – this is what was on it:
+So before we had Baby E we made a baby bucket list – this is what was on it:

 1. Do a holiday which you can’t do with children

 For us this was visiting a malaria zone and going gorilla trekking.
 Our line in the sand for travelling with children is always about health and safety and we won’t travel to malarial zones with Baby E!

 Also gorilla trekking is an activity that can’t be done until children are at least fifteen years old.
 We didn’t want to wait that long to experience this so this was our last ‘big’ holiday before Baby E came along!